CRCST Practice Test (2026)

 Sample Question 5 of 7

-In a situation where a department staff member has delivered contaminated instruments without adhering to proper protocol, what is the first step a Central Service Technician should take?
+In a situation where a department staff member has delivered contaminated instruments without adhering to proper protocol, after ensuring the instruments are safely contained and directed to decontamination, what is the first step to address the protocol breach and prevent recurrence?

 1. Return the instruments to the department